geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

         - recompute centroid
         - reassign data points...and repeat until no further change.
     - Techniques to choose K, or to "learn" k
-        - Elbow Method: Computer within cluster variation (sum of squares) for several values of K. Thus there often will be a k after which the decrease in variation decreases.
+        - Elbow Method: Compute within cluster variation (sum of squares) for several values of K. Thus there often will be a k after which the decrease in variation decreases.
 So you pick the elbow.
 But there is not always an obvious elbow on which to pick k.
         - GAP statistics
         - Silhouette Coefficient
     - Curse of Dimensionality
        - Since we're computing distances between points in k means, in high dimensional spaces, distances become far apart in high dimensions.
        - Amount of data needed to compensate for high dimensional data increases quickly
    4. Hierarchical Clustering
-      - Algorithm: each poitn is its own cluster, merge closest clusters, and end when all points are in a single cluster.
+      - Algorithm: each point is its own cluster, merge closest clusters, and end when all points are in a single cluster.
       - don't have to choose k at the start, number of groups depends on where we cut the dendrogram
       - Several distance measures to consider using, resulting in different dendrograms.
 Most common are complete and average

 160630 Time Series
   1. Reading notes: